k3a/struct-diff/README.md

 ## Things to do

 - add unit tests
+- make it a proper PyPI package
-- create JSON formatter similar to [json-diff](https://github.com/andreyvit/json-diff) JS library
+- create a JSON formatter similar to [json-diff](https://github.com/andreyvit/json-diff) JS library
-- add a formatter or extend existing ones to generate colored output
+- add a new formatter or extend existing ones to generate colored CLI output

 ## Contributing

-It is currently good enough for me so I don't plan much more time on it.
+It is currently good enough for me so I don't intend to spend much more time on it.
 You are welcome to implement stuff from `Things to do` or more and submit pull requests.

 ## Credits